Background pattern

 Use in children

-Celestoderm cream is not recommendedfor children under 12years of age.
+Celestoderm cream is not recommended for children under 12 years of age.

 If you use more Celestoderm cream than you should

-The excessive use of topical corticosteroids (repeated overdoses) may cause adverse effects (see section4).
+Excessive use of topical corticosteroids (repeated overdoses) may cause adverse effects (see section 4).

-If you forgot to use Celestoderm cream
+If you forget to use Celestoderm cream

-Do not apply a double dose to compensate for the missed doses.
+Do not apply a double dose to make up for forgotten doses.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 The following side effects have been reported, very rarely, with the use of Celestoderm cream: allergies, rashes, and changes in skin color.

-• Dryness or cracking of the skin
+• Skin dryness or cracking

 • Itching or burning